MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 #### Recognize we are humans

-When a team is not in a good place socially, I see the primary purpose of retrospective to:
+When a team is NOT in a good place socially, I see the primary purpose of retrospective to:

 - Vent, discuss, bring up issues in a safe environment
 - Blow off some steam